MasterDataBase/CodexJSON/README.md

   </ul>

 <h3>Utility link</h3>
-<p>Hi Everybody, I'm Mark! and I'm the proud creator of this magic item :smirk:</p>
+<p>Hi Everybody, I'm Mark! and I'm the proud creator of this magic item :smirk:
-<p>For every info about the code, the possibile improve on the code/feature, or for every eventualy error, look for me on</p>
-<p>Skype, Linkedin, GitHub, Slack, and if you know that, on my prefered pub lol!</p>
+For every info about the code, the possibile improve on the code/feature, or for every eventualy error, look for me on Skype, Linkedin, GitHub, Slack, and if you know that, on my prefered pub lol!</p>